 COORDINARE invited practices to apply for funding to help move towards a Patient Centred Medical Home model of care.
 The idea was to give practices an opportunity to develop an idea to improve care for patients, test out a different way of working, try something new, or even trial an initiative they'd seen elsewhere.

-Selected practices will have an opportunity to work with COORDINARE staff to develop an innovative approach to trial in practice.
-The approach must align with at least one of Bodenheimer’s 10 Building Blocks of High Performing Primary Care.
-It should either be new to the practice or a significant enhancement of an existing approach.
-The initiative must be general practice driven but it could be a partnership with other providers.
+Selected practices had an opportunity to work with COORDINARE staff to develop an innovative approach to trial in practice.
+The approach had to align with at least one of Bodenheimer’s 10 Building Blocks of High Performing Primary Care.
+It either needed to be new to the practice or a significant enhancement of an existing approach.
+The initiative had to be general practice driven but it could be a partnership with other providers.

 Applications for this project are now closed, however we are committed to working with all practices to support change.
 Please can contact your Health Coordination Consultant to discuss how we can support you.